 It is the bass guitar, electrified, that has underpinned this domination of sound.
 The electric bass guitar was invented in the 1930s, but came into prominence with the introduction of the Fender Precision Bass in 1951.
 Its portability as well as its amplification ensured that it replaced the double bass as rock’n’roll emerged out of jazz, country, blues and swing.
 There were probably two stages to its subsequent evolution.
 The first was the establishment of the idea of the beat group with guitar (or two), bass and drums that the Beatles cemented and that everyone then copied.

 The second stage was when the bass ceased to be buried in the mix and began to be heard as an instrument in its own right, which probably began in the late 1960s with Sly and the Family Stone and their bassist Larry Graham.
 Now there were no longer just songs, there were dance tracks, and that innovation gave us everything from disco to drum’n’bass.
 The rise of multi-track recording and the deconstruction/reconstruction of music pioneered by reggae producers in the 1970s, spreading thereafter to remixes and DJ culture of all kinds likewise has made the bassline that which defines the sounds of the times.
-Everything may get mixed up, but it is the bass that holds it all together for us.
+Everything may get mixed up, but it is the bass that holds it all together.
 Our spine is the bassline.

 And so to a favourite ten basslines.
 Not the top ten, which is an unnecessary exercise, but an interesting ten, I hope – a mixture of the inevitable and the unusual.
 I’m not interested in superhuman dexterity, still less in the deep horror that is the bass solo.
 What matters is a clear idea, ideally one that is simple yet original, and compels you to follow it, over and over again.